|Grant Preparation||Biosketches||Boilerplates||Grant Application Sections|

 Internal Submission Requirements

-All proposals must be submitted to the Office of Sponsored Programs through InfoEd.
+All proposals must be submitted to the Office of Sponsored Programs through Huron Research Suite.
 Final proposals should be received 3 days prior to the sponsor deadline.

 Cite the CTSA

 Publications and other documents resulting from utilization of WF CTSI resources are required to credit the CTSA grant.
 Learn how.

 Grant Application Sections

-NIH has begun a new initiative designed to improve the rigor of experimental design in research, and to increase the reproducibility of scientific experiments.
-This is required for all grants and progress reports due on or after January 25, 2016.
+NIH is committed to promoting the rigor of experimental design in research, and to increase the reproducibility of scientific experiments.
 Learn more and view tips from the NIH.